Go to main content

 At CID Lausanne , the latest imaging technologies offer major advantages in the assessment of non-specific fatigue:

-• Thyroid imaging (ultrasound) in case of suspicion of autonomous or nodular pathologies.
+• Thyroid imaging (ultrasound) in cases of suspected autonomous or nodular pathologies.

-• Brain MRI if neurological signs (headaches, visual or cognitive disturbances) appear.
+• Brain MRI if neurological signs (headaches, visual or cognitive disorders) appear.

-• Thoracic imaging (CT or X-ray) available for persistent respiratory symptoms or after infection (e.g. post-COVID).
+• Chest imaging (CT scan or X-ray) is available for persistent respiratory symptoms or after infection (e.g., post-COVID).

-• Abdominal ultrasound if digestive or liver pathologies are suspected.
+• Abdominal ultrasound if digestive or hepatic pathologies are suspected.

-Integrating functional or AI-assisted into CID enables finer detection, faster reading, and enhanced interpretation.
-Artificial intelligence can help prioritize scans, detect subtle anomalies, and offer follow-up suggestions.
+Integrating functional or AI-assisted into CID enables more precise detection, faster reading, and enhanced interpretation.
+Artificial intelligence can help prioritize analyses, detect subtle anomalies, and suggest follow-up actions.

 AI in medical imaging improves:

-• Diagnostic accuracy , via the detection of minimal anomalies that are sometimes difficult to spot.
+• Diagnostic accuracy , through the detection of minor anomalies that are sometimes difficult to spot.

-• Speed of interpretation , which allows for faster feedback to the patient and their doctor.
+• The speed of interpretation allows for a faster return to the patient and their doctor.

-• filtering of images , to prioritize urgent cases (thyroid incidentalomas, cerebral anomalies).
+• Preliminary image filtering to prioritize urgent cases (thyroid incidentalomas, brain abnormalities).

-At CID Lausanne, AI enhances the quality of assessments by supporting radiologists and clinicians, for more efficient care.
+At CID Lausanne, AI enhances the quality of assessments by supporting radiologists and clinicians, for more effective care.

 Illustrative clinical case

-Ms. B., a 45-year-old executive in Lausanne, returned to work in September.
-After two weeks, she complained of persistent fatigue, difficulty concentrating, nighttime awakenings, and unusual irritability.
-Her sleep pattern had been disrupted during the holidays.
+Ms. B., 45, an executive in Lausanne, returned to work in September.
+After two weeks, she complained of persistent fatigue, difficulty concentrating, waking up during the night, and unusual irritability.
+Her sleep pattern had been disrupted during her vacation.

-She makes an appointment at the CID Lausanne , where we carry out:
+She makes an appointment at the CID Lausanne , where they carry out:

-• Blood tests: discovered iron deficiency and mild hypothyroidism .
+• Blood tests: reveal iron deficiency and subclinical hypothyroidism .

 • A thyroid ultrasound shows a benign inflammatory nodule.

-Management: iron and thyroxine supplementation, advice for a gradual return to a stable lifestyle (rhythm, sleep, diet), follow-up check-ups at 3 months.
-Mrs. B. gradually regains her energy and concentration.
+Treatment included iron and thyroxine supplementation, advice for a gradual return to a stable lifestyle (rhythm, sleep, diet), and a follow-up appointment at 3 months.
+Ms. B. gradually regained her energy and concentration.

 This case shows that simple back-to-school fatigue can hide treatable causes — hence the importance of preventive check-ups.